bnbong/ERICA_FoodDecisionMaker/README.md

 ---------------------------------------

 1. The roulette that choose one object(restaurant or food menu) that user input.
-2. Application's recommend based on price point, kinds of food, rating, or distance.
+2. Application's recommend will based on price point, kinds of food, rating, or distance.

 ---------------------------------------

 Maker
 ---------------------------------------

 JJongmen(박종윤), bnbong(이준혁)

-	Thank you
+Thank You :)